rimjhimroy/Polyploid-Summer-School-Fribourg/notebooks/Day2/Reconciliation_Course_Practicals.md

 **Protocol**

 1. Inference of a species tree based using a set of gene trees.
 We pre-computed phylogenetic trees for some of the (many) sets of sequences outputed by *orthofinder2*.
 These 2,034 gene trees are located in the `Orthogroups_trees_60-80seq_25sp` folder.
 Note that you are now able to infer all these trees by yourself :)
 In order to us *GeneRax*, and particularly its *SpeciesRax* function, we need to build the necessary input files that the software needs.
 First, we will produce the `family` file (here, using only input gene trees).
+For this, you will have to download the 'build_family_file.py' from *GeneRax* github page (https://github.com/BenoitMorel/GeneRax).

 ```
 tree_folder=Orthogroups_trees_60-80seq_25sp
 output_file=orthogroups_family_2034.file